Gourav2K/chess-similarity-search/README.md

 - **Performance Optimizations** - Database side, application side.
 - **Clustering : KNN Embedding + Vector DB integration** to enhance the performance of fetching subset of similar positions via cosine similarity between board embeddings.
 A faster subset fetch could drastically improve the CTE prefiltering step.
 - **CRON Jobs** - Preprocessor logic could potentially be converted into **scheduled jobs** reading pgn files and pushing batches of games to kafka at fixed schedules
 - **LLM-powered game summaries and pattern insights for each similar position** - based on the output; another service within this architecture.
+- ✅ **LLM-powered summaries are now integrated!** Users can instantly view a strategic roadmap for the given position across all similar results, powered by OpenAI APIs for now.
 - PGNs from Lichess website are very big and compressed - a service which could automate the process of fetching, decompressing the PGN file from Lichess and become an input for the preprocessor jobs

 ---